glg-public/gds-cc-screamer/README.md

 - `ECS_SCHEDULED_TASK_COUNT` must be between 1 and 50 inclusive

 ### jobsOnlyOnJobs

+- jobs can only be deployed on jobs clusters

 ### doubleQuotes

+- environment variables shouldn't be multi-quoted, as in `""something""`

 ### policyJsonValid

+- `policy.json` must be a valid IAM policy document
+- services should request specific permissions
+- services are unlikely to need delete permissions
+- policy must provide access to all secrets specified in secrets.json

 ### restrictedBuckets

+- `policy.json` must not provide permissions to restricted s3 buckets

 ### validBetas

+- beta declarations must reference services that exist

 ## Adding Checks